Ukrainian surnames: Cossack names

 Such surnames are primarily derived from a funny memorable situation or a phrase coined by the person, who eventually received such a name, and supposedly originated in the 15th–16th centuries with the start of the Cossack movement.

-Among Cossacks were also much simplified nature-derived last names such as Hohol (topknot), Orel (eagle), Bakai/Bakay/Bakaj (pothole), Horobets (sparrow), Syromakha (orphan), Rosomakha (wolverine), Vedmid' (bear), Moroz (frost), Kulish (Cossack soup), Mara (wraith), Skovoroda (frying pan), Harbuz (pumpkin), Vovk (wolf), Chaika (seagull or type of Cossack boat) and many more that are common nouns of the Ukrainian language.
-Other Cossack last names were based on personality characteristics, e.g. Babii (womanizer), Dovhopiat (long foot), Dryhalo (twitchy person), Malyuk (tiny or baby-faced individual), Nechuy (deaf person), Nudylo (tedious person), Plaksa (crying person), Pribluda (fornicate child, bastard), Prilipko (sticky person), Sverbylo (itchy person), Vereshchaka (shrieking person), Vytrishchaka (goggling person), etc.
+Among Cossacks were also much simplified nature-derived last names such as Hohol (topknot), Orel (eagle), Bakai/Bakay/Bakaj (pothole), Horobets (sparrow), Vedmid (bear), Moroz (frost), Kulish (Cossack soup), Skovoroda (frying pan), Harbuz (pumpkin), Vovk (wolf), and many more that are common nouns of the Ukrainian language.
+Other Cossack last names were based on personality characteristics, e.g. Babii (womanizer), Dovhopiat (long foot), Dryhalo (twitchy person), Kovtun (mopheaded person), Malyuk (tiny or baby-faced individual), Nechuy (deaf person), Nudylo (tedious person), Plaksa (crybaby), Pribluda (bastard), Prylypko (sticky person), Sverbylo (itchy person), Vereshchaka (shrieking person/name of a traditional dish), Vytrishchaka (goggling person), etc.

+An important source on Ukrainian Cossack surnames is the 1649 Registry of the Zaporozhian Host, which includes the name of over 40,000 Registered Cossacks.